 3 Upgrading infrastructure - we must upgrade our standards of performance on digital, energy, transport, water and flood defence infrastructure, and better align central government infrastructure investment with local growth priorities.

 Agreed.

 15. Are there further actions we could take to support private investment in infrastructure?
+See above: No additional comments.

 16. How can local infrastructure needs be incorporated within national UK infrastructure policy most effectively?